Community Health Improvement Plan

 - Access to health care

 - Substance abuse

 - Mental health

-CCH is taking the lead and working with the East Central District Health Department and other health and business-related agencies to complete and address the needs of our communities.
-CCH is committed to providing our expertise and leadership ensuring that the appropriate Human and Capital Resources are available to find viable solutions to the various health and wellness issues.
+CCH is taking the lead and working with the East Central District Health Department and other health and business-related agencies to address the needs of our communities.
+CCH is committed to providing its expertise and leadership to ensure that the appropriate resources are available to find viable solutions to these health and wellness issues.